Mold

 • Mold remediation license

 You will need two different companies.
-One to perform the mold test, and the other to do the mold remediation.
+One to perform the Mold Testing, and the other to do the Mold Remediation.

 The following video will give you an idea of what the complete mold process looks like: